 A Statement of Entry is a document that confirms your examination registration.
 It will include a list of your chosen subjects and the exam dates for each module, as well as your name, date of birth and school.

-Before examinations are formally entered and finalised, you will receive a copy of your Statement of Entry.
-It is your responsibility to check your information carefully.
-Check your personal details as well as your exam information.
+Before examinations are formally entered and finalised, you will receive a copy of your timetable.
+It is your responsibility to check the information carefully.
+Check your personal details, including what name you would like on your certificates, as well as your exam information.
 Contact the Exams Officer if you have any questions.